Accelerynt-Security/AS-IAM-Master-Playbook/AS-Microsoft-Entra-ID-Revoke-User-Sessions-HTTP/README.md

 In the **Instance Details** section:

-* **Playbook Name**: This can be left as "**AS-Revoke-Azure-AD-User-Session-From-Incident-HTTP**" or you may change it.
+* **Playbook Name**: This can be left as "**AS-Microsoft-Entra-ID-Revoke-User-Sessions-HTTP**" or you may change it.

-* **Client ID**: Enter the Application (client) ID of your app registration referenced in [Create an App Registration](https://github.com/Accelerynt-Security/AS-IAM-Master-Playbook/tree/main/AS-Revoke-Azure-AD-User-Session-From-Incident-HTTP#create-an-app-registration).
+* **Client ID**: Enter the Application (client) ID of your app registration referenced in [Create an App Registration](https://github.com/Accelerynt-Security/AS-IAM-Master-Playbook/tree/main/AS-Microsoft-Entra-ID-Revoke-User-Sessions-HTTP#create-an-app-registration).

-* **Key Vault Name**: Enter the name of the key vault referenced in [Create an Azure Key Vault Secret](https://github.com/Accelerynt-Security/AS-IAM-Master-Playbook/tree/main/AS-Revoke-Azure-AD-User-Session-From-Incident-HTTP#create-an-azure-key-vault-secret).
+* **Key Vault Name**: Enter the name of the key vault referenced in [Create an Azure Key Vault Secret](https://github.com/Accelerynt-Security/AS-IAM-Master-Playbook/tree/main/AS-Microsoft-Entra-ID-Revoke-User-Sessions-HTTP#create-an-azure-key-vault-secret).

-* **Key Vault Secret Name**: Enter the name of the key vault Secret created in [Create an Azure Key Vault Secret](https://github.com/Accelerynt-Security/AS-IAM-Master-Playbook/tree/main/AS-Revoke-Azure-AD-User-Session-From-Incident-HTTP#create-an-azure-key-vault-secret).
+* **Key Vault Secret Name**: Enter the name of the key vault Secret created in [Create an Azure Key Vault Secret](https://github.com/Accelerynt-Security/AS-IAM-Master-Playbook/tree/main/AS-Microsoft-Entra-ID-Revoke-User-Sessions-HTTP#create-an-azure-key-vault-secret).

 Towards the bottom, click on "**Review + create**".